Founder of Aroma Foundry

 The oil can also help alleviate pain and soothe sore muscles.
 If you’re prone to getting menstrual cramps, lemongrass oil can help with that as well.
-Perhaps one of the best-known uses for lemongrass oil is for repelling insects, especially mosquitoes, which can be vital in regions of the world that are prone to mosquito-borne viral diseases.
+Perhaps one of the best-known uses for lemongrass oil is for repelling insects, especially mosquitoes.
+This can be vital in regions of the world that are prone to mosquito-borne viral diseases.

 Other than these benefits, lemongrass oil is also reliable in dealing with digestive issues.
 The oil can help you relieve problems such as indigestion, heartburn, stomach pain, and diarrhea.
 It can also help prevent the production of excess gas, as well as relieve flatulence.

 We’ve all experienced these problems in digestion at least once in our lives.
 Lemongrass oil can help alleviate these problems, but we should also take steps to avoid foods and habits that cause and exacerbate digestive problems.
 Being careful with the food we eat, as well as avoiding nicotine and excessive alcohol consumption, can help with maintaining digestive health.

 Usually, the safety of essential oils can be influenced by their quality.
 If your essential oils aren’t pure and have one or more additives, they may be less safe to use than those that are indeed pure.
 You can be sure that Aroma Foundry’s essential oils are 100% pure and all-natural, thus reducing the risk of irritations and other negative reactions.